arabcoders/emby-daily-plugin/README.md

     dotnet publish --configuration Release --output bin
     ```
 4. Copy the `DailyExtender.dll` from the `bin` directory which was created in step 3 to Emby plugins directory.
 You can find your directory by going to Dashboard.
-5. Be sure that the plugin files are owned by your `Emby` user:
+5. Be sure that the plugin files are owned by your `Emby` user.

-3. If performed correctly you will see a plugin named DAILYExtender in `Dashboard -> Plugins`.
+If performed correctly you will see a plugin named DAILYExtender in `Dashboard -> Plugins`.